 Anne Raeff's short story collection, The Jungle Around Us won the 2015 Flannery O'Connor Award for Short Fiction.
 The collection is also a finalist for the California Book Award and was on The San Francisco Chronicle's 100 Best Books of 2017 list.
 Her stories and essays have appeared in New England Review, ZYZZYVA, and Guernica among other places.
 Her first novel Clara Mondschein's Melancholia was published in 2002 (MacAdam/Cage).

 Publication, $500 cash prize for the first place winner in each genre.

 This competition is open to original English language works in the genres of Poetry, Fiction, and Nonfiction.
 The submission must be an unpublished work.
 Simultaneous submissions are acceptable; please note that reading fees are non-refundable, and you must withdraw the submission immediately via Submittable if it is accepted elsewhere.

 Startling, compelling, and beautiful original work.
 We’re looking for fresh prose and powerful poetry.

 Guidelines for Electronic Submissions

 Submissions are accepted exclusively through our online submissions manager, Submittable.
 Entries must be received no later than August 31.
 Please submit a packet of up to 3 poems or up to 6,000 words of prose.
 The same person may submit in both genres, as well as submit multiple works per genre.
-Results will be announced via e-mail and posted on our website in mid-October.
+Results will be announced via e-mail and posted on our website in late October or early November.